-- 1. Enter a port number used by the application when it generates an outgoing request. - 2.
-Select the protocol used for Trigger Port from the pull-down list, either TCP, UDP, or All.

-- 3. Enter the range of port numbers used by the remote system when it responds to the PC's request. - 4.
-Select the protocol used for Incoming Ports Range from the pull-down list, either TCP, UDP, or All. - 5.
-Select the Enable checkbox to enable. - 6.
+- 1. Click the Add New.. button. - 2.
+Enter a port number used by the application to send an outgoing request. - 3.
+Select the protocol used for Trigger Port from the pull-down list, either TCP, UDP, or All. - 4.
+Enter the range of port numbers used by the remote system when it responds to the PC's request. - 5.
+Select the protocol used for Incoming Ports range from the pull-down list, either TCP, UDP, or All. - 6.
+Select the Enabled in the Status pull-down list. - 7.
 Click the Save button to save the new rule.

-There are many popular applications in the Popular Application list.
-You can select it and the ID, then click the Copy to button, the application will fill in the Trigger Port, incoming Ports Range boxes and select the Enable checkbox.
+There are many popular applications in the Common Application list.
+You can select it, the application will be filled in the Trigger Port, incoming Ports Range boxes.
+Then select the Enable in the pull-down list.
 It has the same effect as adding a new rule.